Residence Life Processes and Policies

 Can I have a room change?

-Room changes will not be accepted for the first month of the academic term.
-Preference-based room changes cannot be accepted.
-If you require a room change for accessibility, please follow our Accessible Housing so we can support you.
-For other concerns, please contact your Residence Life Coordinator.
+If you require a room change for accessibility purposes, please follow our Accessible Housing Process so we can support you.

 What is the Disciplinary Appeal Process?

-To appeal disciplinary action and/or eviction from residence, the student must submit a Notice of Appeal to Manager, Residence Life within 10 working days of the action and/or eviction being appealed.
-Submission of the Notice of Appeal form does not change or delay the disciplinary action in question and the student is expected to carry out the sanction that has been imposed by the Residence Life Coordinator.
+To appeal disciplinary action and/or eviction from residence, the student must submit a Notice of Appeal to the Manager, Residence Life within 10 working days of the eviction being served.
+Submission of the Notice of Appeal form does not change or delay the disciplinary action in question and the student is expected to carry out the sanction that has been imposed by the Residence Life Co-ordinator.